Shruti Vora

+Shruti Vora (born 6 January 1971 in Kolkata) is an Indian equestrienne.
+She is a triple silver-medalist at the Asian Championships.
+Vora has represented India at the 2022 FEI World Championships and the 2014 Asian Games.

 Personal life

 Vora was born in Kolkata to Bimal and Nandini Nopany, a business Marwari family.
 Vora's mother rode horses and imparted her love of horses to Vora as well.
 Her brother Chandra Sekhar too was riding horses till his Class 12.
-Vora completed her primary and secondary schooling at Loreto House, received a Bachelor of Commerce from Shri Shikshayatan College in Kolkata and a Master of Business Administration from European University in Geneva, Switzerland.
+Vora completed her primary and secondary schooling at Loreto House, received a Bachelor of Commerce from Shri Shikshayatan College in Kolkata and a Master of Business Administration from EU Business School in Geneva, Switzerland.
 She married Mitul Vora in 1997 and has two sons, Varun and Aryan.
 Vora took a 14-year break from riding after marriage; in 2009, she returned to competitive sport again.

 Career

 Vora took up riding at the age of three, later attending the Army Riding School in Ballygunge to learn basics under Kiran and Balbir Singh.
 Following a 14-year break from riding after her marriage, she relocated to Europe to train.
 In Europe, she trained under Jitendarjit Singh Ahluwalia, before taking up dressage, inspired by German equestrian and Olympic medalist Reiner Klimke.
 She trained briefly under Klimke, going to Germany on the weekends while concurrently completing her MBA.
 She also briefly trained under another Olympic medalist, Anne Jensen-Van Olst, a Danish dressage rider, and under Patrick Le Rolland, a French dressage rider who served as coach of the French National Team in 1981 and 1984.